rust-lang/book/nostarch/chapter03.md

 The `loop` keyword tells Rust to execute a block of code over and over again forever or until we explicitly tell it to stop.

-For an example, change the *src/main.rs* file in your *loops* directory to look like this:
+For an example, change the `src/main.rs` file in your *loops* directory to look like this:

+Filename: src/main.rs

 ```rust,ignore
 fn main() {